10 Ways Your Car Is Warning That You Need Brake Service

 Brakes are often overlooked and taken for granted until you have a significant problem on your hands.
 When it comes to the most important safety mechanism on your vehicle, letting problems go until that system no longer functions properly is a recipe for disaster.
 Don’t ignore the warning signs of impending brake failure, keep your braking system functioning at its peak performance.
 The following is a list of the top ten warning signs that you are in need of brake service.

 A soft, spongy feel in the brake pedal is a sure sign of a problem in the hydraulic system.
 Issues such as air in the lines, failing calipers or wheel cylinders, or a weak flex line can feel soft when you hit the pedal.
 Your brake pedal should be firm and the brakes should feel solid and apply gradually.
-When the pedal is soft and spongy, your braking system is likely to fail soon.
+When the pedal is soft and spongy, your braking system is not functioning at 100%.
 It could be as simple as low brake fluid in the master cylinder which allowed air into the system.